1. Overview & Download

 6. Correlated binary data

 Correlated binary variables regularly occur in biomedical research.
 In order to perform simulations with such data, methods for their artificial generation are necessary.
 This package provides functionality to sample a matrix of correlated binary data from specified distribution with given covariance matrix and marginal probabilities.
 The generation is based on a genetic algorithm, where a start matrix with specified marginal probabilities is modified until the specified correlation structure is approached (Kruppa et al., 2018).
+In the following example a representative matrix with specified marginal probabilities and specified correlation matrix is generated.
+Then, a random sample is drawn from this matrix.

 ### Initialization of the start matrix with specified